aaddii091/Zen-Back/README.md

   - Retrieve tickets.
 Non‑admin users receive only their own tickets.
   - Admin users see all tickets and may filter by `organization` or `user` query parameters.

+## Documentation

+See `docs.md` for a quick reference of all API routes and required authentication.

 ## Development

 The project uses nodemon for development.
 Running `npm start` will automatically restart the server when files change.

 ***